 This scenario is technology cost brought to life.
 Regardless of the silo’ed nature of each functional team, every tool likely has to monitor common subsets of the same objects for complete visibility.
 Therefore, unless there is some kind of integration between all the tools, then five disparate device/inventory lists need to be maintained.
 Does each tool send out email alerts to contacts?
 Now there are five separate contact lists to maintain as well.
 Your technology costs are the time, money, and expertise that must be expended specifically to get all of the above components integrated and running as a cohesive system.

-Less is More … Maybe
+In Network Management Tools, Less is More … Maybe

-This long-winded exposition aside I still haven’t answered the question; “How many tools are too many?”
+This long-winded exposition aside, I still haven’t answered the question; “How many tools are too many?”
 Clearly, the answer to this question depends on the point at which the costs of the various tools deployed equal or exceed the benefits provided.
 Coming from the perspective of an NMS tool vendor I’ll go out on a limb and say “You only need one tool.
 Netreo OmniCenter!”
 However, coming from the perspective of a recovering systems administrator and NMS consultant, I’ll simply say you need enough tools to make sure all of your monitoring needs are met at as low a cost (monetary, people, and technology) as possible.

 Network and systems management is hardly a “one-size-fits-all” proposition.
 Different industries, environments, and architectures all have their own unique requirements.
 The real trick in answering this question is to do your homework and figure out that tipping point for yourself.